2 Project governance

 Monitoring at year-5

-The first verification due-date is five years after the start date (for those projects validated earlier than July 2013, timing of the first verification may differ).
+The first verification due date is five years after the start date.
+For projects validated earlier than July 2013, timing of the first verification may differ.

-The purpose of monitoring at year five is to ensure that the site has been suitably stocked and established (as set out in the project design document) and that the trees/ site are in good health with the potential to grow and sequester carbon as predicted.
-All projects should use the Woodland Carbon Code survey protocol V2.1.1 April 2024 (.pdf) which sets out requirements of the year five survey.
-It assesses:
+The purpose of monitoring at year five is to ensure that the site has been suitably stocked and established (as set out in the project design document) and that the young woodland is in good health with the potential to grow and sequester carbon as predicted.

 Monitoring from year 15 onwards